Exercise: How to Get Started

 Frequently Asked Questions

-2. How do I know what my fitness level is?
+2. How do I identify my starting point?

-To help you figure out your current activity level, try filling in an activity log.
+To help you figure out your activity level, try filling in an activity log.
 For a couple of weekdays and a weekend, keep track of how much time you exercise or are physically active.
 Write down how much time you spend doing each activity.
-Here are tests you can use that measure endurance, strength, balance, and flexibility.

 Download and print out this free activity log from Go4Life® , the exercise and physical activity campaign from the National Institute on Aging.